 The project focuses on the comparison of the different measurement and data analysis methods dealing with suspended and bed load.
 The basis is formed by conducting an inventory of the existing methods, which are currently utilized by authorities on both sides of the border.
 During a joint campaign, samples and data will be collected with different types of sampling and measurement equipment and data comparison and analysis will be conducted collectively.
 Stakeholder involvement is key during the project to incorporate their specific needs.
 The aim is to formulate a joint policy brief, which assesses the current methods and provides recommendations for future harmonisation.

-The video of the BAW on its own youtube channel provides a detailed insight into the measurement campaign and the investigated methods.
+A video taken during the campaign provides detailed insights into the measurement campaign and the investigated methods.

 The project is funded by INTERREG within the Euregio Rhine-Waal.
 It is a collaboration between the German Middle Rhine Supersite and the Dutch Rhine-Meuse-Delta Supersite.
 Partners involved besides the Federal Waterways Engineering and Research Institute and the Federal Institute of Hydrology are Wasserstraßen- und Schifffahrtsamt Rhein, Rijkswaterstaat and Deltares.